BenjiTrapp/benjitrapp.github.io/_defenses/2023-06-04-cyberchef-intoduction.md

 ---
 Below you'll find a quick introduction into CyberChef, it's UI, and a example.
 CyberChef can be used to: Encode, Decode, Format data, Parse data, Encrypt, Decrypt, Compress data, Extract data, perform arithmetic functions against data, defang data, and many other functions.

 This article is mainly dedicated for folks, that are new into the subject "CyberChef".
-For experts, feel free to skip this article and direclty jump into more advanced topics [here](https://benjitrapp.github.io/defenses/2023-06-18-cyberchef-recipes-cheatsheet/).
+For experts, feel free to skip this article and directly jump into more advanced topics [here](https://benjitrapp.github.io/defenses/2023-06-18-cyberchef-recipes-cheatsheet/).

 ## Short intro into the UI